Program Details

 Faculty & Staff

-This program is led by Morgan Staley, an adjunct professor in the College of Liberal Arts Linguistics department who was previously a Fulbright scholar.
+This program is led by Morgan Staley, PhD, an adjunct professor in the College of Liberal Arts Linguistics department and previous a Fulbright scholar.
 Professor Staley has spent multiple years in the Middle East studying and conducting research focused on linguistic topics of morphology and syntax with Semitic languages.
+She has led this program previously.

 Program Structure